-"Barker, but you're welcome to call me Nell."
+"Barker, but you're welcome to call me Rose."

 "Ah.
 Well.
 I'm here on the Lord's business, Mrs Barker, and I have something I KNOW is going to interest you and your family."

 "Thank you, Mrs White."
-Nell said as she sat down on a box.
+Rose said as she sat down on a box.
 "Please, find a box and sit."

 "That won't be necessary, Mrs Barker.
 I can't stay long anyway."